-This page describes how Config Connector handles cases where the same resource can be managed by multiple instances.
+This page describes how Config Connector handles conflicts.
+Conflicts can happen when the same resource is managed by multiple resources.

 Config Connector manages or acquires resources by mapping the combination of Kubernetes resource name, container annotation, and if applicable, region or location.
 In the simplest case, you organize your resources with Google Cloud projects.

 It is possible, but not recommended, to create two Config Connector resources in different namespaces that manage the same Google Cloud resource.
-Config Connector will only manage the corresponding Google Cloud resource if it is able to obtain a lease on the Google Cloud resource and conflict prevention is enabled.
+Config Connector only manages the corresponding Google Cloud resource if it is able to obtain a lease on the Google Cloud resource and conflict prevention is enabled.

 Leases are namespace-scoped.
 To obtain a namespace-scoped lease, Config Connector adds two labels to the resource: